 Western art may have been born from the Catholic Church, but Black and Womanist Theology were born in part from art, and Morrison’s Beloved is in the canon.
-Morrison’s work has nothing to do with the “suburban” or the “bourgeois” or the “worst early-Christian” (again, read: white) spirituality.
+Morrison’s work has nothing to do with the “suburban” or the “bourgeois” or the “worst early-Christian scholarship” (again, read: white) spirituality.
 Toni Morrison–and her work–isn’t ours at all.

 Yost goes on to yoke Morrison’s success to Oprah (who dares to be simultaneously rich, powerful, black, a woman, and encourage spiritual healing outside of institutional religion) and to sanctimoniously warn the First Things reader–overwhelmingly white, conservative, and Christian–who encounters her novels (again, as if Morrison wrote Beloved for white folks and our book clubs!) of Morrison’s gnosticism.
-What First Things seems to mean by gnosticism here is any expression of spirituality and theology that doesn’t center the white western experience.I recently interviewed two scholars of African American literature and the arts–Biko Mandela Gray and Jessica Davenport–and as often does in conversations about Black and Womanist Theology, they turned to Beloved to express to me, as a white woman, differences in our spiritual experience.
+What First Things seems to mean by gnosticism here is not specifically the Nag Hammadi texts but any expression of spirituality and theology that doesn’t center the “orthodox” white western experience.I recently interviewed two scholars of African American literature and the arts–Biko Mandela Gray and Jessica Davenport–and as often does in conversations about Black and Womanist Theology, they turned to Beloved to express to me, a white woman, foundational differences in our spiritual experience.
 You can listen to that conversation here.
 They talked to me about how Black Theology has always reached beyond traditional religious and liturgical sources to music, art, dance, and literature to create and express the distinctive experience of black Christianity.
-Black people are producing—have always produced—creative works of theology out of necessity, because the black experience was misunderstood (at best), ignored, excluded and maligned by white Christians and theologians.
+Black people are producing—have always produced—creative works of theology out of necessity, because the black experience was misunderstood (at best), ignored, excluded and maligned by white Christians and white theology.
 All this work, Gray said, must be seriously considered within the mainstream Christian tradition if we are to dismantle white supremacy.

 “In this here place, we flesh; flesh that weeps, laughs; flesh that dances on bare feet in grass.
 Love it.
 Love it hard.
 Yonder they do not love your flesh.
 They despise it. ”